dib-lab/2020-paper-sourmash-gather/manuscript.md

 ## Minimum metagenome covers support accurate and flexible taxonomic assignment

-We can build a taxonomic classifier on top of minimum set covers for metagenomes by reporting the taxonomies of the constituent genomes, weighted by distinct overlap and aggregated at the relevant taxonomic level using an LCA approach.
+We can build a taxonomic classifier on top of minimum metagenome covers by reporting the taxonomies of the constituent genomes, weighted by distinct overlap and aggregated at the relevant taxonomic level using an LCA approach.
 Our CAMI-based taxonomic benchmarking shows that this approach is competitive for all metrics across all taxonomic